ZezhouWang1/GraphRA/README.md

 LP-Cora.py: Link Prediction task for the Cora dataset. <br>

-LP-Pubmed.py: Link Prediction for the PubMed dataset. <br>
+LP-Pubmed.py: Link Prediction task for the PubMed dataset. <br>

+NC-Cora.py: Node classification task for the Cora dataset. <br>

+NC-PubMed.py: Node classification task for the PubMed dataset. <br>

+NC-arxiv.py: Node classification task for the ogbn-arxiv dataset. <br>